 “All children are artists.
 The problem is how to remain an artist once he grows up.”

 For more than 20 years, art has been my way to bring the inaudible and the invisible to light.
-Creativity for me is the most powerful means to express that which is universal, my way of colouring the cosmic Muses to bring Music to life as a Symphony as Consciousness finds its way into form.
+Creativity is the most powerful means for me to understand and then express that which is universal.
+It’s my way of colouring as the cosmic Muses bring Music to life, the Symphony of Consciousness finding its way into form.

-Why do I paint?
-For the same reason I write everyday (see the Dia.BLOG.ue on this site); for the well-being of my soul, and to constantly remind myself that I am not dying of terminal uniqueness!
+I paint for the same reason I write everyday; for the well-being of my soul, and to constantly remind myself that I am not dying of terminal uniqueness!
 Never the less, it always amazes me that others appreciate my high play with form and colour.
 My hope is that you will appreciate only that this is my way of making chaos and turning it into an expression of harmony.
 However, the real miracle for me is how time and again creating proves to be a powerful antidote to the viruses of chaos, doubt, loneliness and fear.